 Symptoms of cirrhosis fall into two technical stages: compensated cirrhosis and decompensated cirrhosis.

-- Compensated cirrhosis.
-This is the asymptomatic (showing no symptoms) stage.
+- Compensated cirrhosis: This is the asymptomatic (showing no symptoms) stage.
 There may still be scarring on the liver, but it has not progressed enough to cause many, or any, symptoms.

-Alcohol
+Alcohol misuse

 According to a